 How to get a pamphlet OPOI-ed

-If you would like an OPOI review for a pamphlet, it should normally be still in print and available for purchase.
-It should have been published within the last 18 months (if in doubt about eligibility, send a message via the contact box to check).
+If you would like an OPOI review for a pamphlet, it should normally be still in print and available for purchase (there are exceptions).
+It should have been published within the last two years (if in doubt about eligibility, send a message via the contact box to check).

-Send a printed copy (not pdfs by email) to OPOI reviews, HappenStance, 21 Hatton Green, Glenrothes, Fife KY7 4SD.
+Send a printed copy (not pdfs by email unless these are additional) to OPOI reviews, HappenStance, 21 Hatton Green, Glenrothes, Fife KY7 4SD.